funnyboy-roks/funnyboy-roks/README.md

 ## Contact

-If you need assistance or have a suggestion, please join my Discord server: <https://funnyboyroks.com/discord>.
+If you need assistance or have a suggestion, please join my [Discord server](https://funnyboyroks.com/discord).

 For all other senders, please email me at [`funnyboyroks@gmail.com`](mailto:funnyboyroks@gmail.com).